Compounded soft tabs

 If the nerves or blood vessels associated with this process aren't working properly, a man may not be able to get an erection.
 Sildenafil Citrate increases blood flow to the penis so that when a man is sexually aroused, he can attain and maintain an erection.

 How Do Sildenafil Citrate soft tabs Work So Fast?

 By eliminating the digestive process required by regular, swallowable Viagra® tablets, the time required for Sildenafil Citrate soft tabs to work is drastically reduced.
 Sildenafil Citrate soft tabs begin working in about 15 minutes!
-This is accomplished by a revolutionary compounding process developed especially for this medication, taking crushed Viagra® tablets and compounding them into a new, faster form, the soft tab!
+This is accomplished by a revolutionary compounding process developed especially for this medication, taking our proprietary compounding formula creating a new, faster form of ED medication!